Chronial/snapraid-runner/README.md

  `py -3 snapraid-runner.py` on Windows.

 ## Features
-* Runs `diff` before `sync` to see how many files were deleted and aborts if that number exceeds a set threshold.
+* Runs `diff` before `sync` to see how many files were deleted or updated and aborts if those numbers exceed set thresholds.
 * Can create a size-limited rotated logfile.
 * Can send notification emails after each run or only for failures.
 * Can run `scrub` after `sync`